EnigmaCEO/SAGProtocol/README.md

 Polkadot Hackathon — Polkadot Tinkerers Track Pioneering self-regulated, AI-enhanced DeFi infrastructure for a decentralized global economy.

+We built Sagitta to demonstrate true Polkadot-native financial architecture:

+- XCM asset flows
+- Cross-chain investment engine
+- Smart contracts on a Polkadot parachain
+- Multi-layer stability
+- Autonomous batch execution
+- NFT-encoded yield positions

+This is not another yield farm.
+Sagitta is a cross-chain trust engine anchored in Polkadot.

 ## 🚀 What’s Next for Sagitta Protocol